afrozenpeach/CSharp_MARC/README.md

 ## Features

 * Easily read and view MARC records in a simple text based format
+* FAST and lightweight!
+Capable of importing 28,000 records a minute!
+* Can handle MARC Records of any size
 * Find and Replace with Regular Expression support with tag, indicator, and subfield level filtering
 * Export to MARC21 UTF8 or MARC8 encoding, MARCXML, or CSV file formats
 * Split large record sets into multiple files